engin100/950/labs/lab-7.md

 #### Procedure: Starting Your Design and Creating A Schematic

-1. Download the updated "Final Project Library" folder.
-[Here is the library.](https://drive.google.com/drive/folders/1gzB8r_jQqfqcvdIvM8kyhk7KWFfNFwsK?usp=sharing)
+1. Download the updated "Final Project Library" folder from the link above.

 2. Open KiCad on your computer.
 Navigate to **File -> New Project...**